 - Low-Cost, Easy-to-Find Ingredients: Carrots are inexpensive and easily accessible in many areas.
 In fact, they are a seasonal eater’s dream, because while they don’t grow in the dead of winter, they store so well that they are easy to find even in January.
 And unlike greens that wilt within a few days in your produce drawer, the hearty carrot will stick around for a while.

 This is an easy soup that takes well to substitutions.
 Besides carrots (which are kind of essential to this recipe 😊), these are the ingredients you can sub out:

 - Leek: can replace with an onion or shallots

 - Vegetable stock: can replace with chicken broth

 - Crème fraiche: can replace with sour cream, plain yogurt, or coconut milk/cream

 - Pistachios: can replace with toasted almonds, or replace nuts entirely and garnish with chives, parsley, cilantro, microgreens, or green onions

-Yes, as noted above, making a vegan version of this soup is easy.
-Replace the tablespoon of butter with another tablespoon of olive oil.
+Yes, making a vegan version of this soup is easy.
+Replace the tablespoon of butter with a tablespoon of olive oil.
 Then either omit the crème fraiche completely or sub in some full-fat coconut milk or coconut cream.
 Voilà!